 M1904 sight made for the M1902 3 inch Light Artillery Field Cannon as well as the 2.95 Vickers gun.
 Both cannons were used into the Mexican Border War.
 Sight is in above average condition.
 The optics are clear with just a few floater or dots.
 Nicely marked; “Panoramic Sight Model of 1904 Frankford Arsenal 1907 F.W.H.
-No.224″.
+No.224”.
 Complete and ready to mount on your gun.
 Rare item to find.

 Nice wooden chest, 7 x 9 x 1 3/4 hinged lid arsenal made box containing the 1918 Gunner’s Quadrant, No 2353, 1918.
 This item was used with the 3.0 inch and 75mm light field artillery pieces.
 World War One.
 Above average condition, complete working condition including leveling bubble

-Beautiful, starred M1902 issue Campaign hat purchased from Walter Budd by a fellow collector on 5/2/2011.
-Walter included extensive documentation that will be passed along to the buyer.
+Beautiful, star shape punched vent M1902 black Regulation Chaplin officer’s issue Campaign hat purchased from Walter Budd by a fellow collector on 5/2/2011.
+Walter included extensive documentation including a copy of a photograph of the hat’s owner and I will be pass them along to the buyer.
 The hat was the property of Colonel E. P. Easterbrook, Chief of Chaplains, US Army.
+Written on the sweat band; E.P Easterbrook 17th Infantry.
 He was a member of New York’s 202 regiment and eventually found himself in the 17th US Infantry.
 Along the way he served with many units including Philippine service.
-In 1903 his unit was fighting with Moros on Mindanao.
-Later Datto Djimbangan.
-He served in the occupation of Germany after World War one.
-His name is written on the hat band.
-Excellent quality hat, including hat band and superb black ribbon.
+In 1903 the 17th infantry was fighting the Moros on Mindanao and Zamboanga.
+Excellent quality hat, including hat band and superb black ribbon and silk edge of brim.
 Please don’t turn the band inside out, it is an issue hat.
 It isn’t torn but will be with those inquisitive hands.
 Nice dark black color.
 Included is Easterbrook’s silver chaplain’s cross.
 The top wire fastener has broken off, only bottom one remains, it holds very well.
-The M1898 Officer’s black and white bullion hat cord and is the original cord.
+The early issue Officer’s black and white bullion, original hat cord is included.
 No issues or problems with the hat.
 The documentation will be included and is very interesting.
 Perfect Spanish American War, Philippine Insurrection.
 Museum quality.

 Small pile of 10th Pennsylvania Volunteers items from the Spanish American War.
 1. Theatre used, combat pair of worn leggings nicely marked to the soldier; McKenna Company C. Paperwork including; 2.
 Last Man Association 1958 reunion brochure/roster of attendees and 3. actual press photos of the veterans.
 4. Colorful 50th anniversary history and Roster of the 10th printed in 1948.
 Extra nice volume.
 5. Plus “The Fighting Tenth” unit history printed in 1899.
 Photos should show it all.